Welcome to Ripple Project !

 Ripple is spreading

-It started with the Ripple base design for Fly Ranch in 2020.
-But soon after, in 2022 a golden shovel kissed the soil for a Medicine Garden at the Pyramid Lake Museum and Visitors Center Museum.
-To date, phase 1 has been installed to showcase mountain plants used by the Paiute.
-The Phase 2 plant pallete is designed, and we are crowdsourcing to pay for installation.
-In May 2023 we received a grant from Burners Without Borders to install a HABA at the museum, a traditional Paiute shade-structure made of willow branches.
-The medicine garden features native plants and educational signage.
+Our work commenced in 2020 with the Ripple Base entry to Fly Ranch’s LAGI Design Competition.
+In 2021, we became Ripple Project LLC.
+Soon after, in 2022 a golden shovel kissed the soil for the Medicine Garden at the Pyramid Lake Museum and Visitors Center.
+Phase 1, the mountain plant collection, is planted and educational signage is displayed.
+Phase 2, the desert plant collection, is designed and currently under crowdsourcing for funding.
+In 2023 we received a grant from Burners Without Borders to install a HABA at the museum, a traditional Paiute shade-structure made of Jeffrey pine (Pinus jeffreyi) logs and Coyote Willow (Salix Exigua) branches.

 Thank you to the museum staff, donors and volunteers for making this possible!